Your Questions and our Answers about the Coastguard Association and the work we are involved in within the UK.

-A. The Coastguard Association is a registered charity 279359.
-Established in 1976 to help Coastguard personnel and their dependents from all over the United Kingdom and the Isle of Man, in times of hardship.
-The charity has the blessing and the full support of the Maritime and Coastguard Agency.
+A. The Coastguard Association is a registered charity (Charity No 279359).
+It was established in 1976 to help Coastguard personnel and their families from all over the United Kingdom and the Isle of Man in their time of need.
+The charity has the blessing and full support of the Maritime & Coastguard Agency.

 Q. Who do we help?

-A. The trustees seek to help any serving or retired (by age or medically) Coastguard personnel in times of genuine hardship, poverty or distress.
+A. We seek to help any serving or retired (by age or medically) Coastguard personnel and their families in times of genuine hardship, poverty or distress.
 Each claim is treated on its merit in a prompt, confidential and sympathetic manner.
 More details here.

 Q. What about local branches funds?